HaiyuZheng/ice-time-for-figure-skater/README.md

-# AI Skating Schedule Assistant
+# IceTime for Figure Skater ⛸️✨

-An AI-powered skating schedule assistant that collects skating sessions and sends a daily skating digest email.
-Built with n8n + Claude.
+An AI-powered skating schedule assistant that automatically collects skating sessions from your nearby rink websites, images, and APIs, then sends a clean daily skating digest.

 ![Email](email_output.png)